- Home

 Use healthier cooking methods

-As a general rule of thumb, fried foods tend to be higher in calories and trans fats because they’re often coated in oil, batter, or flour.
-Grilling, steaming, boiling, or poaching can be helpful cooking methods if you’re looking to reduce the amount of unhealthy fat in your diet.
+Generally, fried foods tend to be higher in calories and trans fats because they’re often coated in oil, batter, or flour.
+Grilling, steaming, boiling, or poaching can be helpful cooking methods to reduce unhealthy fat in your diet.

-If you love fried foods and this sounds rather bleak to you, don’t worry – these healthy lifestyle changes don’t have to mean never eating your favourite foods again.
+If you love fried foods, don’t worry – these healthy lifestyle changes don’t have to mean never eating your favourite foods again.
 It’s all about moderation.

-For cooking inspiration, head over to the food and drink or diet and nutrition sections of our website, where you’ll find everything from healthy baking ideas to tips on how to cook for the biggest health benefits.
+For cooking inspiration, head over to our food and drink or diet and nutrition sections, where you’ll find everything from healthy baking ideas to tips on how to cook for the biggest health benefits.

 3. Make exercise part of your routine